DangViTin/linuxlearn/book/part2-baremetal/ch10-c-startup-linker.md

 Optionally, also: set up exception vectors, configure caches, enable the FPU.
 We do these later as we need them.

 ## 10.2  A linker script worth keeping

-> **Template warning:** This block contains placeholder values.
-> Replace compatible strings, GPIO numbers, addresses, and paths with values from your board before using it.
-> **MCU bridge:** Think of Linux GPIO like the same pin set/reset block you used on STM32, but accessed through a kernel subsystem that owns numbering, direction, interrupts, and user-space exposure.
-> **GPIO:** General-Purpose Input/Output, a pin controlled as a digital input, output, or interrupt source.

 The Chapter 9 program had no `.data` and no `.bss`.
 We slapped `-Ttext=0x00907400` on the command line and let it ride.
 For C code, we need a real script.
 Save it as `link.ld`:

 ```text